The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 Keep in mind that there are no facilities or restaurants.
 Bring some snacks and most of all water if you plan to stay long on this beach.

-Chelem
+5. Chelem

+When I checked Chelem beaches, though, I didn’t really find anything attractive.
 There are no beach clubs that I know of, as most of the time you will find beach houses.
 There are a lot of beach accesses, but the ones I checked weren’t really inspiring me to sit on the sand and enjoy a beach day.

 From Chelem, you may find some tours on the lagoon side to spot flamingos and other bird species.
 However, at the time I checked, I couldn’t find anyone, and I was in a rush to move on to the next beach.

-Progreso beach
+7. Progreso

 Progreso is a small port town near Mérida and the most popular beach destination for locals, as it’s the closest but also the nicest place.
+It’s actually the biggest city on this stretch of the Gulf coast, and the perfect balance between a laidback, tranquil beach town and a place with a good amount of tourist facilities.

 The beach is incredible.
-Very broad and wide, and it is so big and long that you can choose whether to stay close to the center in one of the local beach clubs or further away from where it’s quieter and less crowded.
+Very broad and wide, and it is so big and long that you can choose to stay close to the center in one of the local beach clubs or further away where it’s quieter and less crowded.

+There is quite a variety of beach clubs offering sunbeds and sun umbrellas.
 Some of them are also restaurants.
-My favorites are EL AhGuay and the nearby chairs from the restaurant La Antigua, a great place for breakfast or lunch.
+My favorites are El AhGuay and the nearby chairs from the restaurant La Antigua, a great place for breakfast or lunch.
+Both beach clubs have Tulum-style facilities, with large sunbeds and music.

-If you love kitesurfing, you should join one of the Kitesurfing Clubs in Progreso, Alfakite, either for some lessons or for equipment rental.
+If you love kitesurfing, you should join one of the kitesurfing clubs in Progreso, Alfakite, either for some lessons or for equipment rental.
 They also have a little coffee shop with WIFI as well.

 Where to stay in Progreso